obaidpervaizgill/Topic-Modelling/README.md

 # Topic-Modelling
-In this repository I play with Topic Models
+In this repository I try working with Topic Models, primarily usig CBA glassdoor reviews.I found a test case online, modified and cleaned up the Python code.